chaeeun227/State-Capacity-and-Environmental-Policy/README.md

-# State Capacity and Environmental Policy

-**Do countries with higher state capacity protect a larger share of their land area?**
+# Do countries with higher state capacity protect a larger share of their land area?

 This repository presents an empirical policy analysis that examines whether stronger state capacity is associated with greater provision of environmental